liubomyr-vynn/node.js-hw-01/README.md

 # CLI application

-## Get and display the entire list of contacts in the form of a table (console.table)
+## Get and display the entire list of contacts in the form of a table

 `node index.js --action="list`